Court remands driver over assault on traffic LASTMA officer - Vanguard News Nigeria

 It was gathered that the driver allegedly assaulted a LASTMA officer, Oguntimehin Babatunde, at China town bus stop along Oworoshoki express road on Thursday.

-Musa urged motorists to adhere to traffic rules for the state to enjoy seamless traffic often, assuring that despite the lawlessness of some motorists that LASTMA will not be cowed nor intimidated by the action of few that put personal interest over and above public interest.
+Musa urged motorists to adhere to traffic rules for the state to enjoy seamless traffic often, assuring that despite the lawlessness of some motorists, LASTMA will not be cowed nor intimidated by the action of few that put personal interest over and above public interest.

-The General Manager urged members of the public that feel aggrieved or find traffic officials with to be inimical to the ethics and ethos of the profession to report such the agency for immediate action instead of taking laws into their own hands.

-It would be recall that the officials of the agency in recent times have suffered various attacks and death on duty across the State.